Police Employee Data

 - Civilian employees include personnel such as clerks, radio dispatchers, meter attendants, stenographers, jailers, correctional officers, and mechanics provided that they are full-time employees of the agency.

-- A total of 14,744 city and county agencies provided data on the number of full-time law enforcement employees (sworn officers and civilian personnel) in 2010.
+- A total of 13,051 law enforcement agencies provided data on the number of full-time law enforcement employees (sworn officers and civilian personnel) on staff in 2013.

 - County agencies reported an average of 2.7 officers per 1,000 inhabitants.
 (See Table 71.)

-- In 2010, sworn officers accounted for 69.6 percent of all law enforcement personnel in the United States.
+- Sworn officers accounted for 69.5 percent of all law enforcement personnel in the United States in 2013.
 (Based on Table 74.)

 Line-of-duty deaths of police officers.
-The annual UCR publication Law Enforcement Officers Killed and Assaulted contains extensive information on line-of-duty deaths (felonious and accidental) and assaults on local, state, tribal, and federal officers.
+The annual UCR publication Law Enforcement Officers Killed and Assaulted contains extensive information on line-of-duty deaths (felonious and accidental) and assaults on local, college and university, state, tribal, and federal officers.
 The publication can be found at www.fbi.gov/about-us/cjis/ucr/ucr.